statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 | --- | --- | --- | Date:  | .........  |
 | --- | --- | --- | --- | (Seal or stamp of the Authority, as appropriate)  |

-<sup>1)</sup> Alternatively, the particulars of the ship may be placed horizontally in boxes.<sup>2)</sup> For oil tankers, chemical tankers and gas carriers only.<sup>3)</sup> In accordance with the *IMO ship identification number scheme*, adopted by the Organization by resolution A.600(15).<sup>4)</sup> Delete as appropriate.<sup>5)</sup> Refer to the 1983 amendments to SOLAS (MSC.6(48)), applicable to ships constructed on or after 1 July 1986, but before 1 July 1998 in the case of self-righting partially enclosed lifeboat(s) on board.<sup>6)</sup> Insert the date of expiry as specified by the Administration in accordance with regulation I/14(a) of the Convention.
+<sup>1)</sup> Alternatively, the particulars of the ship may be placed horizontally in boxes.<sup>2)</sup> For oil tankers, chemical tankers and gas carriers only.<sup>3)</sup> Delete as appropriate.<sup>4)</sup> Refer to the 1983 amendments to SOLAS (MSC.6(48)), applicable to ships constructed on or after 1 July 1986, but before 1 July 1998 in the case of self-righting partially enclosed lifeboat(s) on board.<sup>5)</sup> Insert the date of expiry as specified by the Administration in accordance with regulation I/14(a) of the Convention.
 The day and the month of this date correspond to the anniversary date as defined in regulation I/2(n) of the Convention, unless amended in accordance with regulation I/14(h).

 | --- | --- | --- | --- | --- | --- |
 |:---|:---|:---|:---|:---|:---|